daniel-jach/daniel-jach.github.io/teaching.md

 2011 | DaF für Studierende anderer Fächer<br>("GFL for Nonmajor Students") | A2/B1
 2010/11 | DaF für Studierende anderer Fächer<br>("GFL for Nonmajor Students") | A2
 2010 | Tutorien Einführung in die Germanistische Sprachwissenschaft<br>("Tutorials for Introduction to German Linguistics")

+\* Straightliners and dishonest respondets have been removed.